Dave Bulthuis

-Dave Bulthuis (born 28 June 1990 in Purmerend) is a Dutch football player who plays for Suwon Samsung Bluewings in South Korea K League 1.
+Dave Bulthuis (born 28 June 1990 in Purmerend) is a Dutch football player who last played for Rood-Wit Zaanstad.

 Club career

-Bulthuis formerly played for FC Utrecht in the Eredivisie.
-He moved abroad to play for German Second Bundesliga side FC Nürnberg in summer 2014.
+In 2010 season, Bulthuis made his professional debut for FC Utrecht in the Eredivisie.
+He moved abroad to play for German 2.
+Bundesliga side FC Nürnberg in summer 2014.

 On 7 July 2017, Bulthuis signed a three-year contract with Azerbaijan Premier League side Gabala FK.